-Leslie Rodriguez lives in Louisville, KY with her husband Javier and two daughters Penny and Goldie.
+Leslie Rodriguez resides in Louisville, KY with her husband Javier and two daughters Penny and Goldie.
 Her edgy, thoughtful style of photography has attracted couples of diverse backgrounds from around the country.

 Rodriguez’s art was shaped during her years as an academic at Vanderbilt University in Nashville, Tennessee.
-It was while studying Latin American studies and sociology that she developed a multicultural worldview that led to years of travel abroad, and marriage to her Chilean husband, Javi, of 12 years.
+It was while studying Latin American studies and sociology that she developed a multicultural worldview that led to years of travel abroad, and marriage to her Chilean husband Javier of 13 years.
 She speaks Spanish and studied Portuguese.
 Their many international travels expanded her sensitivity and developed an eye for the unexpected, allowing her to capture fleeting moments rife with expression, beauty and soul.

 As a singer songwriter, Rodriguez toured for years with Nashville-based band Humming House, her camera always in hand to document their travels.
 As a result, her work reflects the perceptiveness, joy and wonder of an artist’s view of the world, and an exuberant delight in the love and connectedness between people.

 Rodriguez has been shooting weddings for over a decade.
 Her photography has been featured in BRIDES, Carats and Cake, Green Wedding Shoes, Kentucky Bride Magazine, Equally Wed, Love Inc Magazine, and Nashville Arts Magazine.